-Leash: The animal must be leashed and under the control of the owner/
+Leash: The animal must be leashed and under the control of the owner/handler at all times.

 Training: Service animals must be properly trained.
 An owner of a service animal may be asked to provide verification that the animal has been individually trained as a service animal if the animal is misbehaving and/or causing a commotion that is not related to providing a needed service to the owner/handler.